-When implementing communications via the Wider Access API, The Company expect the market participant to provide suitable internet connectivity with appropriate security control inline with NIS guidelines.
+When implementing communications via the Wider Access API, National Grid ESO expect the market participant to provide suitable internet connectivity with appropriate security control in-line with NIS guidelines.

-It is a Trading Party's responsibility to submit Physical Notifications, Export & Import Limits and Bid Offer Data prices to The Company, and therefore, if not using the Wider Access API, to provide and own the circuits from Trading Points to The Company's premises which would be specified in the Bilateral Connection Agreement.
+It is a Trading Party responsibility to submit Physical Notifications, Export & Import Limits and Bid Offer Data prices to National Grid ESO, and therefore, if not using the Wider Access API, to provide and own the circuits from Trading Points to National Grid ESO.